vikyw89/useSyncV/README.md

     return data;
   });

-  // This will re fetch data and wipe the old data, the alternative would be
+  // This will leave the old data on display, and update it when a new data arrive
-  // updateAsyncV(), it will leave the old data for display until a new data arrived const refetchHandler = () => {
+  // The alternative would be createAsyncV(), it will delete the old data and update the data when a new data arrive const refetchHandler = () => {
-    createAsyncV("api", ()=>{
+    updateAsyncV("api", ()=>{
       const response = await fetch("https://randomuser.me/api/");
       const data = await response.json();
       return data;